Skip to main content

 Christopher Mark Juhn is a photojournalist covering Immigrations and Customs Enforcement (ICE), Customs and Border Patrol (CBP) and Homeland Security Investigations (HSI) operations in the Twin Cities in Minnesota, and the civilian protests and unrest resulting from widespread warrantless arrests and civil rights violations.
 He also has covered the killings of Renee Good and Alex Pretti by ICE and CBP agents.
 Christopher has been covering press briefings, operations by Department of Homeland Security agents, and community vigils and protests, informing the community..
 His work has appeared in the Minnesota Spokesman-Recorder, Sahan Journal, NPR, the Guardian U.S., Rolling Stone, and Le Point Magazine.

-The panel will discuss legal frameworks and constitutional protections versus the reality of DHS operations outside the scope of their constitutional powers.
-Discussion will also center on the ways editors are preparing newsrooms to safely cover ICE activity, and how journalists are preparing and caring for themselves while covering civil unrest and abuses of state power.
+The panel will examine the legal frameworks and constitutional protections that are intended to guide enforcement activity, alongside realities journalists are witnessing in the field.
+The discussion will also explore how editors are preparing newsrooms to safely cover ICE activity, and how journalists are caring for themselves while reporting on civil unrest and potential abuses of state power.

-For any questions about this virtual panel event and the Maynard Communities of Practice Program, please contact program director Odette Alcazaren-Keeley at okeeley@mije.org.
+For questions about the event, please contact Program Director Odette Alcazaren-Keeley at okeeley@mije.org.

 Your support matters